antonycj/website.code/content/authors/admin/_index.md

 highlight_name: false
 ---

-_Hi!
-First things first, it's pronounced "Oh-Tee-Mon."
-Please, just call me Jacob._

-I am a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
-Before moving to Missouri, I recieved my BA in Political Science from the [University of Louisiana at Lafayette](https://politicalscience.louisiana.edu) _(Geaux Cajuns!)_.
-Professionally, my research interests include American state politics, American political institutions, interest groups, and legislative expertise.
-My dissertation research focuses on the procedural expertise state legislatures, committees, and legislators accrue through time and how (or if) they replace this expertise in the face of shorter time horizons.
+I am currently a PhD student of Political Science in the Truman School of Government and Public Affairs and a graduate fellow at the [Kinder Institute on Constitutional Democracy](https://democracy.missouri.edu/directory/?department=graduate-fellows).
+I received my MA in Atlantic History and Politics from the University of Missouri and my BA in Political Science from Utah Valley University.
+I is interested in American political development and the relationship between political institutions and ideas in Early Republic.
+In particular, I is interested in observing the evolution of state constitutions during the Early Republic.

-You can download a copy of my Curriculum Vitae {{< staticref "Authement_CV.pdf" "newtab" >}}here{{< /staticref >}}.
+You can download a copy of my Curriculum Vitae {{< staticref "Jackson_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-As a bit of non-academic background, I was born and raised in the small town of Chauvin, located on the bayous of South Louisiana.
-I have several years of experience working in both state and local politics in Louisiana (through the Louisiana State Legislature and Lafayette Consolidated Government, respectively).
-If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine, rooting for the STL Cardinals, or playing a video game... or probably a combination of all three.